glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 > `RoomLoader.Flags(flags)` ➜ :Struct:.:RoomLoader:

-Sets the Flags to use in the next load/screenshot call.
+Sets the Flags to use in the next :Loading: or :Screenshotting: call.
 Check out filtering by :Asset Type: for more information.

 |Parameter|Type|Description|
 |---|---|---|